zotonic/zotonic/doc/manuals/modules/index.rst

 internal Zotonic events.
 Good examples are the modules extending the :ref:`mod_admin`.

-A module is a directory containing the module's Erlang code, :ref:`templates <manual-templates>`, :ref:`controllers
+A module is a directory containing the module’s Erlang code, :ref:`templates <manual-templates>`, :ref:`controllers
 <manual-controllers>`, :ref:`dispatch rules <manual-dispatch>` and
 more, all contained in a single module directory tree.